kristinaSl/TicketmasterChallenge/README.md

 CoreData is used to save downloaded images from the app as Data for faster loading when possible.

-Note: The above image chashing machanisim is not suggested or optimal.
-Expesially considering that right now it does not clear the saved data.
-It was implemented with the sole puspose of demostrating the usage of CoreData.
-More suitable solution can be using a framework like SDWebImage.
+Note: The above image cashing machanisim is not suggested or optimal.
+Especially considering that right now it does not clear the saved data.
+It was implemented with the sole purpose of demonstrating the usage of CoreData.
+A more suitable solution could be using a framework like SDWebImage.

 ## Testing